grassrootseconomics/docs.grassecon.org/docs/legal/scu.md

         3. **Chain/Network ID:** 8996
         4. **Common Name:** Kitabu
         5. **Custom Parameters:** {RPC Endpoint: http://rpc.grassecon.net, Interface: ERC20}
-        1. Kitabu is operated by Grassrots Economics Foundation docs.grassecon.org
+        6. Kitabu is operated by [Grassroots Economics Foundation](https://grassecon.org)
 1. **Public Access:** transaction data and user information will be generally available to Researchers and Members and (subject to a one month waiting period) individual balances and trade history will be provided to individual Members and Mediators upon request.
 See [data protection policy](/legal/data_policy/).
-1. **Terms and Conditions:** When using the Platform the Applicant agrees to the [Terms and Conditions](http://grassrootseconomics.org/tos) of Grassroots Economics Foundation.
+1. **Terms and Conditions:** When using the Platform the Applicant agrees to the [Terms and Conditions](https://grassecon.org/pages/terms-and-conditions.html) of Grassroots Economics Foundation.

 ## Instruments

-1. Voucher
-    All further mention of Vouchers in this agreement will refer to the Founding Member’s unique Voucher with the following properties and constraints:
+1. Voucher: All further mention of Vouchers in this agreement will refer to the Founding Member’s unique Voucher with the following properties and constraints:

     1. **Voucher Name**: e.g. Sarafu (Minimum 3 and Maximum 32 characters)
     1. **Voucher Symbol**: e.g. SRF (Minimum 3 and Maximum 6 characters used for display on the Platform)
     1. **Voucher Supply**: 20,000,000 Twenty Million Vouchers
     1. **Unit of Account and Denomination**: Vouchers are denominated in **Kenyan Shillings** and each 1 Voucher is worth **1 Kenyan Shilling** of goods and/or services describes in this agreement
     1. **Voucher Allocations**: 50 SRF will be allocated to each additional Member when joining as a Member on the Platform
-    1. **Voucher Acceptance**: The Founding Member undertakes to accept vouchers as payment for the following goods and/or services:
-        1. Training and Support related to Economic Commons and Clearing Unions, Platforms, Instruments and related Member provided services
-        1. Platform and Instrument reporting, creation and maintenance
-        1. Software integration and customization
-        1. Arbitration of disputes related to Instruments and Platform usage
     1. **Expiration Rate**: The Vouchers expire at cumulative rate of 2% per month each minute.
     1. **Community Account: Issuance**: Created vouchers will be placed into the following account with the specified amount: e.g 20,000,000 Twenty Milllion Vouchers +254757628885
     1. **Community Account: Expiration**: All expired Vouchers will be distributed to the following account specified here: e.g +254757628885
+    1. **Voucher Acceptance**: e.g. The Founding Member(s) signing below as official signatories undertake to accept vouchers as payment for goods and/or services as specified under *Offering*.

-1. Token
+1. Token:

-    1. Non-Confidential Member data utilizing any Platform registered Instrument is made avalible to Members by mutual agreement in the form of Tokens (herin called an Impact Tokens) which hold endorsments and reports on Instrument usage.
+Non-Confidential Member data utilizing any Platform registered Instrument is made avalible to Members by mutual agreement in the form of Tokens (herin called an Impact Tokens) which hold endorsments and reports on Instrument usage.
 See [data protection policy](/legal/data_policy/).

-1. Swap
+1. Swap:

-    1. Value supplied by Members in money or in-kind exchanged for Vouchers or Impact Tokens, will be used to maintain the Sarafu Network infrastructure and to support Members as specified by mutual agreement.
+Value supplied by Members in money or in-kind exchanged for Vouchers or Impact Tokens, will be used to maintain the Sarafu Network infrastructure and to support Members as specified by mutual agreement.

 ##Addendum: